 there are a few different styles

-WHY YOU SHOULDN’T BOOK A GLASS -TOP BOAT:
+WHY NOT TO BOOK A GLASS -TOP BOAT:

 Aside from an obstructed view, glass-top boats are also much larger so they’re limited to which canals they can cross under due to strict water rules.
 Amsterdam is a boat city so much like driving cars; boats use signals to let one another pass and there are un-spoken boat courtesy and etiquettes that take place.